NamelessCoder/asynchronous_reference_indexing/README.md

 command controller *and set the frequency to a very low value such as once every minute*.
 The controller maintains a lock file and prevents parallel executions, so frequent runs are safe.

+Note that this extension consistently captures all of the current reference indexing, including that which you can trigger using the existing (non-Extbase) CLI command or via the "DB check" backend module which is added when you install the `lowlevel` system extension.
+Using either of these methods to force reference index updating will instead fill the queue for the command controller included with *this* extension so that all existing records which have relations will be processed on the next run.

 Possible side effects
 ---------------------